Magoji91/The-Regression/README.md

 Correct - μy​=αβ^x

 17. Question 17
 A celebrity called Wayne East has been having some money problems recently.
 He is thinking of investing in the greatest record in the world, and wants to know how the value will change over time.
-He has an exponential regression model where his predictor is time in months, and response variable is money, measured in thousands of dollars.
+He has an exponential regression model where his predictor is time in months, and response variable is money, measured in thousands of dollars. ths?
 The alpha value is 4.2, and beta is 1.03.

-Based on this model, how much money (in thousands) will he have after six months?
+Based on this model, how much money (in thousands) will he have after six mon